John Cunliffe (author): Postman Pat

+Rosie and Jim

-In the 1990s, Cunliffe's other well-known creation, Rosie and Jim, was also written for television.
-He scripted and presented the first 50 episodes, then turned some of them into books.
+Cunliffe's other well-known project, Rosie and Jim, was shown on ITV from 1990 to 2000.
+He co-wrote and presented the first 50 episodes, then turned some of them into books also writing three new stories not in the TV show.
 He intended to create a series closer to what he wanted overall, after being disappointed by some of the merchandising and tie-in books for Postman Pat, over which he had little control.
 His role as presenter was taken over by Pat Hutchins in 1995, and later by Neil Brewer in 1997.

+Other work

 In 2010, he released Ghosts, a children's story for the iPad.
 He was patron of the Ilkley Literature Festival.

+Personal life and death

+Cunliffe married Sylvia May Thompson in 1960, and the couple had one son, Julian Edward.
+They lived at 32 Greenside in Kendal when they first came to the Lake District.
+Cunliffe was a keen fan of Alfred Wainwright, another Kendal resident, and annotated his copies of Wainwright's books after completing particular walks.
+Despite the success of Postman Pat, when interviewed in 1987, Cunliffe and his wife were still living in their "modest semi-detached house" in the Manchester suburb of Withington, and for two and a half days a week he was working as an advisor to City of Manchester Education Committee on the use of computers in schools.

-Cunliffe died of cardiopulmanory failure on 20 September 2018, at the age of 85.
+Cunliffe died of cardiopulmanory failure in Ilkley on 20 September 2018, at the age of 85.
 His death was first announced in the local newspaper, the Ilkley Gazette, which said he "left his Ilkley home in a deluge of rain [...] never to return".